 4A loan cohort is the group of loans that were originated within a specific six-month period..

-The Reserve Fund has been put in place help protect your investment in the event of a late borrower repayment or borrower default.
-It is funded by applying a reserve levy to the borrower interest rate which is aligned to their risk grade and corresponding probability of default.
+The Reserve Fund has been put in place for each Investment Class to help protect your investment in the event of a late borrower repayment or borrower default.
+It is funded by applying a reserve levy to the borrower repayment which is aligned to their risk grade and corresponding probability of default.

 Whilst the Reserve Fund has ensured that all investor principal and interest due has been repaid in full to date, the Reserve Fund is not an insurance product and we cannot guarantee or warrant that it will have sufficient funds available to enable you to be compensated in event of late borrower repayment or borrower default.

-For further detail about how the Reserve Fund operates, including what would happen if the Reserve Fund was depleted, click here.
+For further detail about how the Reserve Funds operate, including what would happen if a Reserve Fund was depleted, click here.